 At the very least we can conclusively say that the size you do choose will be important.

-It can affect where you place your ad, how often users view it, and even whether or not it will show on the mobile Display Network.
+It can affect where you place your ad, how often users view it, and even whether or not it’ll show on the Mobile Display Network.

 The Best Google Ads Sizes

 To find the top-performing Google banner ad sizes, we need to look no further than Google’s own report.